OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 **Fulfillment of license obligations when the product is distributed.** The conditions in most Open Source licenses apply at the point of distribution.
 Accordingly, it is necessary to ensure that those obligations are fulfilled (such as the obligation to retain attribution notices or the offer to provide source).
 Sometimes, these obligations will apply in other cases (for example, some licenses apply obligations when the functionality of the software is made available to third parties over the Internet, even if the software itself is not distributed).

-**Oversight for Open Source Compliance Program, creation of policy, and compliance decisions.** Alongside the necessity for regular review we mention above, it is equally necessary to ensure that there is effective oversight of the operation of the policy, and a mechanism to enable queries about code usage and incorporation (both from inside and outside the company) to be handled.
-Any decisions should be recorded, both so as to streamline the resolution of similar queries in the future, but also so that the overall effectiveness of the compliance program can be checked and improved over time.
+**Oversight for Open Source Compliance Program, creation of policy, and compliance decisions.** Alongside the necessity for regular review, it is equally necessary to ensure that there is effective oversight of the operation of the policy, and a mechanism to enable queries about code usage and incorporation (both from inside and outside the company) to be handled.
+Any decisions should be recorded, both so as to streamline the resolution of similar queries in the future, but also so that the overall effectiveness of the compliance program can be checked and improved upon over time.

 **Training.** In order for a program to be effective, participants should be appropriately trained.
 The training should be recorded and assessed, and there is no necessity for everyone to have the same training: training should be tailored to each relevant role.